 to his fellow South Africans;

-– labour leaders in the Caribbean who brought dignity to workers;
+– labour leaders in the Caribbean and elsewhere who brought dignity to workers;

 – those who work for peace in a country torn apart